Grimur12/VNL1_24_H7/DOCS/Dagbók.md

     - Good to mention here that this may very well change during the coding process as we further define our system or see a more efficient way to implement changes
   - Finished the UX Goals
   - Put everything together in a document that is ready to be submitted on friday
-  - We were able to finish everything and we worked well together
+  - We were able to finish everything together and we worked well together

 - Tomorrow:
   - Show up tomorrow see if we can add any text or spot any inconsistencies